 An application that hosts an enclave can also ask the enclave to produce a report and then pass this report to a platform service to produce a type of credential that reflects the enclave and platform state.
 This credential is known as quote.
-This quote can then be passed to entities off of the platform and verified to gain a remote provider's (also known as the relying party) or producer's trust.
+This quote can then be passed to entities off of the platform, and verified using Intel[®] Enhanced Privacy ID (Intel[®] EPID) signature verification techniques.
+As a result, the CPU key is never directly exposed outside the platform.